higherkindness/mu-scala/docs/src/main/tut/README.md

 case class Person(name: String, id: Int, has_ponycopter: Boolean)
 ```

-As we can see, it’s quite simple since it’s just a Scala case class preceded by the `@message` annotation (`@message` is optional though and used exclusively by [sbt-freestyle-protogen](https://github.com/frees-io/sbt-freestyle-protogen)):
+As we can see, it’s quite simple since it’s just a Scala case class preceded by the `@message` annotation (`@message` is optional though and used exclusively by `protoGen`):

 By the same token, let’s see now how the `Greeter` service would be translated to the [frees-rpc] style (in your `.scala` file):